Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/materials/properties/diffuse_shaders.rst

 .. tip:: Shader Names

-   Some shaders' names may sound odd - they are traditionally named after the people who first introduced the models on which they are based.
+   Some shaders' names may sound odd - they are traditionally named after the people, who first introduced the models on which they are based.

 Lambert